Baby great white leaves safety of Far North 'nursery' for Port Waikato

 The newborn was tagged on February 8 outside Matakana Island.

-In March, the Northern Advocate reported news of the long-term visitor to the Far North.
+In March, the Northern Advocate reported on the long-term visitor to the Far North.

 That she was in one area for so long was “almost an anomaly”, Elliott said.